 Today you are picking up your motorhome and after having stocked up on groceries, it’s time to leave the city behind for the great outdoors.
 The landscape in Manning Provincial Park varies from lush, thick coastal growth to dry interior vegetation.
 It is home to a variety of wildlife such as squirrels and chipmunks, marmot and beaver, the mule deer, black bear, coyote and over 190 species of birds.

 Enjoy the spectacular scenery in Manning Provincial Park as you drive through the forested valleys of the Cascade Mountains.
-Today ends in the warm Okanagan Valley, famous for its wineries and fruit orchards.
+Today ends in the warm Okanagan Valley, famous for its wineries and fruit orchards, where you will stay for 2 nights.

 Make your way south along beautiful lakes, over rolling hills and enjoy the views.
 Follow the Crowsnest Highway to Christina Lake, the warmest lake in all of Canada.